ShayHill/article_install_vim_in_windows/README.md

 endif
 ```

-## How to set the font in terminal Vim?
+## set the font in terminal Vim

-You don't.
+You don't set the font in terminal Vim.
 Vim will use whatever font you are using in your terminal.
 You can use the same `listchars` and `fillchars` above and use a font that supports them, or you can use a simpler font for all of your terminal programs and set a simpler `listchars`.

 ```vim
 if has('gui_running')